Updated for 2026, including new rules for Going-to-the-Sun Road, Park Shuttle, Logan Pass and Glacier Park International Airport changes.

 5. Mountains

 The mountains in Glacier National Park are part of the larger Rockies.
-There are 150 named mountain peaks over 8,000 feet in three mountain ranges–the Clark Range, Lewis Range, Livingston Range.
-Four over 10,000 feet with Mount Cleveland el.
-10,479 feet being the highest peak in the park.
+There are 150 named mountain peaks over 8,000 feet in three mountain ranges–the Clark Range, Lewis Range, and Livingston Range.
+There are four over 10,000 feet with Mount Cleveland at 10,479 feet being the highest peak in the park.
 In Glacier, the Continental Divide follows the crest of the Lewis Range from Marias Pass to Flattop Mountain and then swings west to the crest of the Livingston Range, which it follows into Canada.
 Many of the mountain valleys have a lake or river running through them, making them some of the most beautiful in the U.S.

 6. Wildlife